dogs on leash

 The wild lands of the San Bernardino and San Jacinto Mountain Ranges were designated a National Forest more than a hundred years ago.
 The Forest Reserve Act was passed in 1891, giving us the San Bernardino Forest Reserve, which became the San Bernardino National Forest in 1925.
 The San Bernardino National Forest as public land was set aside for the conservation of natural resources such as trees, water, minerals, livestock range, recreation, or wildlife.
 Today, the San Bernardino National Forest serves as southern California's outdoor year-around recreation destination, as well as providing valuable watershed protection.
 Drive the scenic Rim of the World Scenic Byway and Palms to Pines Scenic Byways to discover your local National Forest.

-Carey G. on Grays Peak Trail
+Lesley M. on Bertha Peak Trail

 Hiked up to the peak with my boyfriend on Sunday morning.
 Hard for me, but made it to the top.
 Nice views, resting spots.

 This hike was great!
 Very long but totally doable.
 The incline is very steady and not steep whatsoever.
 The views are all around amazing throughout the hike.
 Hiking through the flats was amazing and being able to see other peaks along the way was great too.
 You can see big bear lake once you're closer to this peak.
 It's very easy to follow the trail and you'll cross Limber Pines campground if you decide to camp out during your hike.
 I am not sure if you need to let the rangers know about your stay, but I would think so as there are rangers hiking and asking for your permit.
 You need a hiking permit for this hike so make sure to get one ahead of time online and fax or mail it in.
 It will take a couple of days to process and you can pick it up at the ranger station on your way up.
 You can also show up the day of (they open at 8am) and get one.
 However, they do not guarantee permits the same day.
 Definitely recommend this hike!